carmine560/submit-urls/README.md

 ## Prerequisites ##

-These scripts use the following packages:
+These scripts have been tested on Debian bullseye on WSL 1 and use the following packages:

   - [curl](https://curl.se/) to retrieve the sitemap and submit URLs
   - xq included in the [yq](https://kislyuk.github.io/yq/) package to transcode XML to JSON
   - [jq](https://stedolan.github.io/jq/) to filter JSON data
   - [GnuPG](https://gnupg.org/index.html) to encrypt the configuration
-    file <!-- that contains an API key or access token -->
+    file

 Install each package as needed.
 For example: